MEET THE MIT BILINGUALS

 Nambrath says learning to see the world through a wide variety of lenses is crucial to success in her field.
 In physics, she explains, “the whole point is to find new ways of looking at the world.
 I think it’s super important as a human being to push the boundaries of knowledge, to find out more.”

-Anjali Nambrath is about to graduate from MIT with a double major in physics and mathematics, but her big project this winter didn’t center on neutrinos, the subject of her undergraduate thesis.
+Anjali Nambrath graduates from MIT with a double major in physics and mathematics, but her big project in her senior year winter didn’t center on neutrinos, the subject of her undergraduate thesis.
 Instead, she worked on translating Hurlevents, a Quebecois play by Fanny Britt, from French into English.

 “I just fell in love with the play,” says Nambrath, who has also earned a minor in French.
 She started the translation project during 21M.716/"Play Translation and Cultural Transmission," a class taught by Professor of Theater Claire Conceison.
 “It’s a play that entertains and makes you laugh, but in the end leaves you with serious issues to mull over.
 I think it’s nice when humor is used to gently introduce you to something.”